 in rhd_box_module.F90, ("rhd box gravitation 01").
-Category: feature activation.

 Switch to activate the array for the gravitational potential in the box structure.
 If the switch is set to 1, a 3D array for the potential is created, copied, removed, ...
 There is no module to compute the gravitational potential, yet.
 Therefore the entire thing has no practical value, yet.
 Values: